 Before we had kids, I always knew I wanted more than one.
-In fact, I wanted at least 3.
+In fact, I wanted at least 3 – mainly because I came from a large family and wanted that too.

-Then I had one child and I said “two will be fine” HAHAHA … when I was experiencing horrible contractions, I remember saying “why did my Grandmother do this 9 times?!” …
+Then after I had one child, I said “two will be fine” HAHAHA … when I was experiencing horrible contractions, I remember saying “why did my Grandmother do this 9 times?!” …

 Anyway, clearly the trauma of pregnancy, labour, and a newborn baby wasn’t enough to deter us – we got pregnant with our second when our first was 15 months old.